CivicActions/ssp-toolkit/docs/controls/CM.md

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: configuration settings for the system software components for the security configuration management processes and tools.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: configuration settings.

+### Part a)

+#### LINCS specific control or LINCS Responsibility

+The LINCS Technology Project is configured in compliance with the applicable baseline security standards.
+The Department and its technical support staff configure the security settings of all IT products to the most restrictive mode consistent with information system operational requirements.
+The Department utilizes the NIST Special Publication 800-70 for guidance on configuration settings (checklists) for information technology products.
+When security setting checklist are not available from NIST for a particular device, good security engineering practices along with manufacture guidelines is used to develop the security settings.
+The CM Manager conducts configuration audits to ensure baseline compliance and documentation of hardware/software configurations throughout the system lifecycle.